Montclair United Soccer Club

 Cancellation of Games

-- Assume all games will be played unless notified by the Commissioner, or as posted on the soccer phone- 973.783.MUSC.
+- Assume all games will be played unless notified by Email from Montclair United Soccer club.

-- Make-up games will be arranged if the schedule permits.
-No teams are to independently cancel games.
+- No teams are to independently cancel games.

-- During the course of the day, games will be played even if it starts to rain, unless lightning is observed.
+- During the course of the day, games will be played even if it starts to rain, unless lightning is observed, or thunder is heard.
 In the event of lightning games are immediately suspended.
 Play may not be resumed until 20 minutes after the last roll of thunder or visible lightning.
 Commissioners or referees may/will cancel games or groups of games at the fields on game day.